 2. Ask questions related to the purchase process

 What questions do your clients ask as they go about searching for an agency?
 Do they look for competitors and prices?
 Or do they attempt to learn how the service can benefit them?

 Ideally, you should have on-site surveys to answer visitors these questions, but that’s not always possible.

 An alternative is to use a tool like AnswerThePublic.
 Enter a service-focused keyword (such as “content marketing”) and it will show a list of questions people ask related to it.

-Filter out top-of-the-funnel questions (such as “what is content marketing”).
+Filter out top-of-the-funnel questions (such as “What is content marketing”).
 Instead, focus on questions that ask about:

-- Value: Questions such as “is content marketing worth it?” show that the searcher is already interested in a service, but isn’t sure if it will be worth his time or money.
+- Value: Questions such as “Is content marketing worth it?” show that the searcher is already interested in a service, but isn’t sure if it will be worth his time or money.
 Intercepting users at this stage can convince them to choose your agency.

-- Process: Process questions usually start with ‘how’ (such as “how to start content marketing”) shows that users are ready to start, but unsure of the process.
+- Process: Process questions usually start with ‘how’ (such as “how to start content marketing”) showing that users are ready to start, but unsure of the process.
 Though they’re one step removed from the buying process, they can make for valuable leads.

 Questions such as these can give you a plethora of information-dense keywords.

 3. Make a list of competitors, categories, and use cases